AveroLLC/types-first-ui/README.md

 #### Single-Action Epic

 Single-action epics are provided as part of an action implementation.
-They are scoped to the specific action being implemented, and do not have access to the stream of all actions emitted from the system.
+They are scoped to the specific action being implemented, and only have access to the stream of all actions emitted from the system as the third parameter.
 As a user, this means you do not have to use the `ofType()` operator within your action epics to narrow the action stream.
 This also guarantees that action implementations do not bleed concerns.
+Although most single action epics won't care about the allActions stream, it is useful for use cases such as cancellation.

 ```typescript
 export declare type SingleActionEpic<